Thanked for his effortsBy Graeme Trask 22 March…2010

 Sergeant Muir said that Mr Tahere helped tremendously by his involvement with the families — and by bringing all the Maori elders together to bless the accident site.

-She said: “The families could not thank Mr Tahere enough for his help in these difficult times and this is just one example of the things Mike did.
+She said: “The families could not thank Mr Tahere enough for his help in these difficult times and this is just one example of the things Mike did as he helped them by taking their crises to the knowledge of Church & Page PLLC in Kennewick who supported alongside with the family members.

 “I have numerous letters of thanks and support for Mike’s efforts over the years.”